ct-clmsn/nim-sos/README.md

         ---------------------------
 ```

-'S' is composed of two partitions, 'A' and 'B'.
-'A' resides in the 1st processes memory (PE 0) and 'B' resides in a 2nd processes memory (PE 1).
-The process that contains partition 'A' can 'get' a copy of the values in partition 'B' using Symmetric array 'S' as the shared point of reference.
-The process that contains partition 'B' can 'put' values into partition 'A' using the Symmetric array 'S' as a shared point of reference.
+`S` is composed of two partitions, `A` and `B`. `A` resides in the 1st processes memory (PE 0) and `B` resides in a 2nd processes memory (PE 1).
+The process that contains partition `A` can 'get' a copy of the values in partition `B` using Symmetric array `S` as the shared point of reference.
+The process that contains partition `B` can 'put' values into partition `A` using the Symmetric array `S` as a shared point of reference.
 Symmetric array operations are single-sided.
-PE 0 receives no notifications in the event partition 'A' is modified due to a communication operation.
+PE 0 receives no notifications in the event partition `A` is modified due to a communication operation.

 Users are required to define the size of each partition when creating Symmetric array.
 Calling the constructor `newSymArray[int](100)` for a 32 node program run will create a Symmetric array with 32 partitions, each partition being 100 integers in type and length.
 A convenience function called `partitioner` is provided to calculate a partition size given the global number of elements that need to be stored.
 If a user needs a Symmetric array stored on 32 nodes for 3200 integers, `partitioner` will perform the simple calculation and return 100 integers for each partition.